Abdul12527/FoodTopia/README.md

 - Retrieves a list of all restaurants.
 - Allows for finding a restaurant by ID, deleting restaurants, and finding a restaurant by associated Restaurant Admin.

+## Repositories
+ **IAppAdminAuthTokenRepo**
+   - Repository for managing authentication tokens for App Admins.
+   - Provides methods to find tokens by their values.

+ **IAppAdminRepo**
+   - Repository for managing App Admins.
+   - Provides methods to find App Admins by email.

+ **ICustomerAddressRepo**
+   - Repository for managing Customer addresses.
+   - Offers methods to retrieve all addresses for a Customer, find a primary address, and filter addresses by deleted status.

+ **ICustomerAuthTokenRepo**
+   - Repository for managing authentication tokens for Customers.
+   - Provides methods to find tokens by their values and by associated Customers.

+ **ICustomerRepo**
+   - Repository for managing Customers.
+   - Provides methods to find Customers by email.

+ **IFoodItemRepo**
+   - Repository for managing Food Items.
+   - Allows fetching Food Items associated with a specific Restaurant.

+ **IOrderRepo**
+   - Repository for managing customer orders.
+   - Provides methods to find orders associated with a Customer, Restaurant Admin, and filter orders by status.

+ **IRestaurantAddressRepo**
+   - Repository for managing Restaurant addresses.
+   - Offers methods to retrieve addresses for a Restaurant Admin and filter by deleted status.

+ **IRestaurantAdminAuthTokenRepo**
+   - Repository for managing authentication tokens for Restaurant Admins.
+   - Provides methods to find tokens by their values.

+ **IRestaurantAdminRepo**
+    - Repository for managing Restaurant Admins.
+    - Provides methods to find Restaurant Admins by email.

+ **IRestaurantRepo**
+    - Repository for managing Restaurants.
+    - Offers a method to find a Restaurant by its associated Restaurant Admin.